-The General Fund.
-The general fund is the main operating fund of the Town.
-At the end of the current fiscal year, unreserved/undesignated fund balance of the general fund is \$8.5 million while total fund balance is \$10.5 million.
-As a measure of the general fund's liquidity, it may be useful to compare both unreserved fund balance and total fund balance to total fund expenditures.
-Unreserved fund balance represents 9.3% of total general fund budgetary expenditures, while total fund balance represents 11.4% of that same amount.
+The General Fund is the main operating fund of the Town.
+At the end of the current fiscal year, unreserved/undesignated fund balance of the General Fund is \$8.5 million while total fund balance is \$10.6 million.
+As a measure of the General Fund's liquidity, it may be useful to compare both unreserved fund balance and total fund balance to total fund expenditures.
+Unreserved, undesignated fund balance represents 9.2% of total General Fund budgetary expenditures, while total fund balance represents 11.5% of that same amount.

-The net decrease in the General Fund's fund balance is \$1.5 million as of June 30, 2009.
-Key contributing factors are as follows:
+The net increase in the General Fund's fund balance is \$.2 million as of June 30, 2010.
+Key contributing factors include a high tax collection rate of 99.7% and freezing expenditures for some capital nonrecurring projects.